vi4m/vi4m.github.io/_posts/2016-09-04-swift-on-linux-tutorial-part-2.md

 Let's begin with the endpoints:

 * `/task/start?value=[number]` endpoint will schedule long-running computation in the background.
-The only thing returned synchronusly is task id as a JSON
+The only thing returned synchronusly is task id as a JSON.
+We handle POST requests here, thus "creating" task resource.
-* `/task/[uid]` - this endpoint will be used by the clients, while waiting for the result.
+* `/task/[uid]` - this endpoint will be used by the clients polling the result.
+It will return

 ### The code